josmar-crwdstffng/angular/aio/content/guide/schematics-authoring.md

 ### Creating a schematics collection

-The following command creates a new schematic named `hello-world` in a new project folder of the same name.
+The following command creates a new schematic named `hello-world` in a new project directory of the same name.

 <code-example format="shell" language="shell">